 Individuals are free to approach the altar with a lighted candle to make their personal supplications and prayers.
 Finally the altar is carefully swept, cleaned by the attendant and the curtains are drawn once more.
 Passages are read from the Bhagavad Gita, underlining basic Hare Krishna principles, such as humility and chastity.

 The resident monks who tend the temple wear saffron robes, a sign that they are unmarried.
 As keepers of the Temple, they follow a stringent regime of daily worship, which begins at 2am, when a nominated monk draws the altar curtains.
 At 3am the server wakes the Radha and Krishna deities and offers them some food.
-From 4.30 to 5am, incense, fire, water, handkerchief and flower offerings are blessed until finally all of the monks assemble for the first devotions of the day.
+From 4.30 to 5am, incense, fire, water, handkerchief and flower offerings are blessed while all of the monks assemble for the first devotions of the day.

 Hare Krishna families live on the mainland near Inish Rath, while regular visitors usually arrive for Sunday worship.
 An Irish lady with a Krishna name, Murli Priya, her Ukrainian husband, Haridas, and their daughter Lalita travel up for the day from Carrick-on-Shannon.
 The couple met at the Hare Krishna cultural centre in Dublin.
 Tim McEvitt and his Panamanian wife Carmen met through a Vedic centre on the internet.
 They brought their two week old baby to the temple.

-Indian doctors practising at the local Fermanagh hospital or IT experts working in the new ‘tiger economy’ in southern Ireland have also contributed to the community.
+Indian doctors practicing at the local Fermanagh hospital or IT experts working in the new ‘tiger economy’ in southern Ireland have also contributed to the community.
 In an effort to promote eco tourism, the centre offers weekend breaks that include yoga or vegetarian cookery classes.

 A recent attraction was the visit of the Australian vegetarian guru and TV cook, Kurma Dasa.
 Aware of the need to promote cultural diversity, the local Fermanagh Council have supported Hare Krishna open days on the Island and offered a grant for the building of a row of eco toilets.
 The centre has also applied for Lottery funding.